celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 #### `share.EDSStore`

-To manage every EDS on the disk, FNs/BNs keep an `EDSStore`.
+FNs/BNs keep an `EDSStore` to manage every EDS on the disk.
 The `EDSStore` type is introduced in the `share` pkg.
-Each EDS together with its Merkle Proofs serializes into CARv1 file.
+Each EDS together with its Merkle Proofs serializes into a CARv1 file.
 All the serialized CARv1 file blobs are mounted on DAGStore via [Local FS Mounts](https://github.com/filecoin-project/dagstore/blob/master/docs/design.md#mounts) and registered as [Shards](https://github.com/filecoin-project/dagstore/blob/master/docs/design.md#shards).

 The introduced `EDSStore` also maintains (via DAGStore) a top-level index enabling granular and efficient random access to every share and/or Merkle proof over every registered CARv1 file.
-The `EDSStore` provides a custom `Blockstore` interface implementation to achieve the access.
+The `EDSStore` provides a custom `Blockstore` interface implementation to achieve access.
 The main use-case is randomized sampling over the whole chain of EDS block data and getting data by namespace.

 ```go